-Welcome the participants to the session and provide a brief review of the Co-Lead project.
+Welcome the participants to the session and provide a brief recap of the Co-Lead project.
 If new people are attending, provide a brief introduction and an update on progress so far.

-Highlight the relevance of today's session topic to practice: Person centred care is the healthcare of the future.
-The healthcare staff are most knowledgeable about the diseases and conditions, however it is the person who knows best about their own experiences.
-Patients have critical information and therefore should be treated as partners in their care.
+Highlight the importance of today's session: Person-centred care is the healthcare of the future.
+The healthcare staff are most knowledgeable about the diseases and conditions, but the patient is the expert on their experiences.
+Patients have critical information and should therefore be treated as partners in their care.
 To achieve this, it is important to be empathetic to them, provide them with a safe space where their voices are heard, and their experiences are valued.